publicdocs/uscode/assets/md/titles/usc26/us/usc/t26/stA/ch1/schU/ptII/m__us_usc_t26_s1394.md

                 (iii) __Reduced requirements after testing period__

-                    A business shall not fail to be treated as an enterprise zone business for any taxable year beginning after the testing period by reason of failing to meet any requirement of subsection (b) or (c) of section 1397C if at least 35 percent of the employees of such business for such year are residents of an empowerment zone or an enterprise community.
+                    A business shall not fail to be treated as an enterprise zone business for any taxable year beginning after the testing period by reason of failing to meet any requirement of subsection (b) or (c) of section 1397C if at least 35 percent of the employees of such business for such year are residents of an empowerment zone, an enterprise community, or a qualified low-income community within an applicable nominating jurisdiction.
 The preceding sentence shall not apply to any business which is not a qualified business by reason of paragraph (1), (4), or (5) of section 1397C(d).

+            (C) __Qualified low-income community__

+            For purposes of subparagraph (B)—

+                (i) __In general__

+                The term “qualified low-income community” means any population census tract if—

+                    (I) the poverty rate for such tract is at least 20 percent, or

+                    (II) the median family income for such tract does not exceed 80 percent of statewide median family income (or, in the case of a tract located within a metropolitan area, metropolitan area median family income if greater).

+                Subclause (II) shall be applied using possessionwide median family income in the case of census tracts located within a possession of the United States.

+                (ii) __Targeted populations__

+                    The Secretary shall prescribe regulations under which 1 or more targeted populations (within the meaning of section 103(20) of the Riegle Community Development and Regulatory Improvement Act of 1994) may be treated as qualified low-income communities.

+                (iii) __Areas not within census tracts__

+                    In the case of an area which is not tracted for population census tracts, the equivalent county divisions (as defined by the Bureau of the Census for purposes of defining poverty areas) shall be used for purposes of determining poverty rates and median family income.

+                (iv) __Modification of income requirement for census tracts within high migration rural counties__

+                    (I) __In general__

+                        In the case of a population census tract located within a high migration rural county, clause (i)(II) shall be applied to areas not located within a metropolitan area by substituting “85 percent” for “80 percent”.

+                    (II) __High migration rural county__

+                        For purposes of this clause, the term “high migration rural county” means any county which, during the 20-year period ending with the year in which the most recent census was conducted, has a net out-migration of inhabitants from the county of at least 10 percent of the population of the county at the beginning of such period.

-            (C) __Definitions relating to subparagraph (B)__
+            (D) __Other definitions relating to subparagraph (B)__

             For purposes of subparagraph (B)—